What does it mean to be a great leader at work? Someone who people admire and respect, so they willingly do a great job and thrive in their careers?

 You know when you're anxiously on an aeroplane, which is bumpily landing or taking off, and you're looking to the cabin crew for reassurance?
 Well, you want them to look calm and confident, don't you!
 To feel that everything is going to be alright – even if it's not.
 (A friend of mine worked for 20 years as a flight attendant and told me that they're trained to look calm, even if they know something might be wrong.)

 The same applies to business.
 Your team will always be looking at you for peace of mind.
 After all, you're responsible for their wages and their future.
 If the going gets tough, you can't panic.
 You have to stay calm and carry on.
 It's about maintaining team morale, keeping confidence levels up and focusing on doing great work.

 Like cabin crew, you have to understand people will take cues from you, so exude a feeling of quiet and calm confidence to steer your ship out of those stormy waters.
 Consider the wise words of General Montgomery: "My own definition of leadership is this: The capacity and the will to rally men and women to a common purpose and the character which inspires confidence."

 7. Treat people as individuals

 We're all different, and so have varying wants and needs.
 When you're faced with a team of people, you have to appreciate that they'll all have different perspectives on life, come from different backgrounds and carry various personality traits.
-What might work well for one person, might be a disaster for someone else.
+What might work well for one person might be a disaster for someone else.

-As leader, it's your job to treat everyone on an individual basis, recognising their strengths and weaknesses and where they might need extra guidance.
+As a leader, it's your job to treat everyone on an individual basis, recognising their strengths and weaknesses and where they might need extra guidance.
 By having the emotional intelligence to understand how to motivate and support each member of your team, you'll truly get the best out of them.

 8. Be positive and passionate